History of printing in East Asia: Mechanical presses

-Mechanical presses were then invented by Europeans.
-Instead, printing in East Asia remained an unmechanized, laborious process with pressing the back of the paper onto the inked block by manual "rubbing" with a hand tool.
+Mechanical printing presses were invented in Renaissance Europe by Johannes Gutenberg in the 15th century.
+Printing in East Asia remained largely as an unmechanized, laborious process with pressing the back of the paper onto the inked block by manual "rubbing" with a hand tool.
+Woodblock printing was slowly replaced in Qing dynasty China by Western printing presses during the 19th century, after the British Presbyterian missionary Robert Morrison and printer Peter Perring Thoms introduced the printing press in 1814 for publishing A Dictionary of the Chinese Language in Macau.
+Improving on the Chinese type developed by Samuel Dyer, the printer William Gamble of the American Presbyterian Mission Press (founded in Shanghai in 1860) introduced more efficient electrotype techniques to China, and by the 1870s Western lithography and photolithography began to challenge the predominance of woodblock printing.
 In Korea, the first printing presses were introduced as late as 1881–83, while in Japan, after an early but brief interlude in the 1590s, Gutenberg's printing press arrived in Nagasaki in 1848 on a Dutch ship.